orvedahl/finite-difference/Notes.md

 ```

 ### Some Pitfalls
+The configure file approach is perfectly fine if the user is expected to:
+  1. Clone the repo
+  2. Modify the config file
+  3. Manually install package with `pip install --user .`
+This has issues if the goal is to bundle the code into a package that gets distributed
+and then installed.
+Packaging involves essentially building a tarball that the user
+downloads and installs with no other input required.
+The question becomes how do you
+package a configure file into a tarball that would be user-editable?
+One solution is
+to switch to custom environment variables.
+Place the relevant environment variables
+in a user-editable shell script and have the user source that script before installing.

 Specifying the compiler used by `f2py` in the configuration file leads to some subtle
 difficulties.
 The default is GCC, but Intel is also supported.
 The only trick is that
 the compiler you want to use should be the first one found in the `PATH`.

 Currently, the NVIDIA HPC compiler does not work.

 The most robust way to change the
 compiler that `f2py` uses is by changing the command line options using the
 `sys.argv.extend(...)` function within the `setup.py` file.
 Using the `f2py_options`
 argument does not work.